+Further interesting examples, in various fields of applied science, of distributions of quantities which also feature the scale-invariance of scaling laws are described in Wiesenfeld (2001)~\ct{wie2001}.
+Nowadays, Pareto distributions play an important role in the quantitative modelling of financial risk; see, e.g., Bouchaud and Potters (2003)~\ct{boupot2003}.

-Working out the equation of the Lorenz curve associated with a Pareto distribution according to Eq.~(\ref{lorcurve}), using Eq.~(\ref{alphapareto}), yields a particularly simple result given by \be L(\alpha;\gamma) = 1 - (1-\alpha)^{1-(1/\gamma)} \ . \ee This result forms the basis of Pareto's famous {\bf 80/20 rule} concerning concentration in the distribution of an asset of general importance in a given population.
-According to Pareto's empirical findings, typically 80\% of such an asset are owned by just 20\% of the regarded population (and vice versa) (cf. Pareto (1896)~\ct{par1896}).\footnote{See also footnote 2 in Subsec.~\ref{subsec:gini}.} The 80/20 rule applies exactly for a power-law index ${\displaystyle\gamma = \frac{\ln(5)}{\ln(4)}} \approx 1.16$.
-It is a prominent example of the phenomenon of {\bf universality}, frequently observed in the mathematical modelling of quantitative--empirical relationships between variables in a wide variety of scientific disciplines; cf. Gleick (1987)~\ct[p~157ff]{gle1987}.
+Working out the equation of the Lorenz curve associated with a Pareto distribution according to Eq.~(\ref{lorcurve}), using Eq.~(\ref{alphapareto}), yields a particularly simple result given by \be L(\alpha;\gamma) = 1 - (1-\alpha)^{1-(1/\gamma)} \ . \ee This result forms the basis of Pareto's famous \textbf{80/20 rule} concerning concentration in the distribution of various assets of general importance in a given population.
+According to Pareto's empirical findings, typically 80\% of such an asset are owned by just 20\% of the population considered (and vice versa); cf. Pareto (1896)~\ct{par1896}.\footnote{See also footnote 2 in Sec.~\ref{subsec:gini}.} The \textbf{80/20 rule} applies exactly for a value of the power-law index of ${\displaystyle\gamma = \frac{\ln(5)}{\ln(4)}} \approx 1.16$.
+It is a prominent example of the phenomenon of \textbf{universality}, frequently observed in the mathematical modelling of quantitative--empirical relationships between variables in a wide variety of scientific disciplines; cf. Gleick (1987)~\ct[p~157ff]{gle1987}.